red-jade/exa/README.md

   - all libraries all the way
   - no web service APIs
   - no containers, Docker, K8s, or cloud deployment

+EXA is broad, shallow and open to change, rather than narrow, deep and immutable.

-EXA aims to be as self-contained as possible, but there are some exceeptions:
+EXA aims to be as self-contained as possible, but there are some exceptions:
-- contains a fork of Wings3D E3D Erlang for image handling
+- contains a fork of WX E3D Erlang for image handling
-- use of Wings3D native interfaces for OpenGL and WX UI
+- use of WX native interfaces for OpenGL and WX UI
 - (possible use of the _Nx_ Elixir tensor library in the future)

 ## Libraries